Scheduling

 FINAL INSPECTION

-Final electric and plumbing stickers on site (this includes electric service and drain only hook ups).
+Final electric and plumbing stickers onsite (this includes electric service and drain only hook ups).
 Skirting is installed.
 911 address is posted and there are stairs in place to access the home.

 Additional Inspection Fees